maetl/peculiar/README.md

 ### `PriorityQueue`

 Elements with higher priority are returned before elements with lower priority.
+The default is a min queue, meaning that the priority order goes from lowest number to highest number.

 ```js
 import PriorityQueue from "peculiar/priority-queue"